 Formula 14.1 - The Cash Price for Any Bond: Cash Price = PRI + AIAI is Accrued Interest: The bond accrued interest is the amount of simple interest that the bond has earned but has not yet paid out since the previous interest payment date.
 This interest belongs to the seller of the bond, since the bond was in the investor's possession during that period.
-When a bond sells on its interest payment date, the accrued interest has just paid out to the bondholder, thereby making the accrued interest zero, or AI= \$0; the cash price of the bond then equals its market price.
-Later in this section you will learn how to calculate this amount when the bond does in fact sell between interest payment dates.PRI is Bond Market Price: Also known as the quoted price, the bond market price is the actual value of the bond excluding any accrued interest.
-Since different bonds have different interest payment dates, this price allows investors to understand the true price of the bond itself and compare similar bonds.
-Cash Price is Bond Cash Price: Also known as the purchase price or flat price, the bond cash price is the amount of money an investor must directly pay out to acquire the bond.
-It represents the total of the market price and any accrued interest.
+When a bond sells on its interest payment date, the accrued interest has just paid out to the bondholder, thereby making the accrued interest zero, or AI= \$0; the cash price of the bond does in fact sell between interest payment dates.PRI is Bond Market Price: Also known as the quoted price, the bond market price is the actual value of the bond excluding any accrued interest.
+Since different bonds have different interest payment dates, this price allows investors to understand the true price of the bond itself and compare similar bonds.Cash Price is Bond Cash Price: Also known as the purchase price or flat price, the total of the market price and any accrued interest.